mehdiscoob/snappfood/README.md

 1. **Create Delay Report:**
     - **Endpoint:** `http://localhost:9000/api/delay/`
     - **Method:** POST
     - **Description:** Creates delay reports.
 To create a delay report, you need an order_id, which you can obtain from the API: `http://127.0.0.1:9000/api/order/randomly`.
-Additionally, you need user information obtained from `http://127.0.0.1:9000/api/user/{order.user_id}` for Authorization (api_token), based on the user_id of the order.
+Additionally, you need user information obtained from `http://127.0.0.1:9000/api/user/{order.user_id}` for Authorization (api_token), based on the user_id of the order.(You can call `http://127.0.0.1:9000/api/order/[1 to 4]` if you want the order doesn't have Delay Reports)
       Following JSON body:
      ```json
      {